 Treatment for benzodiazepines helps establish a solid recovery foundation before heading back into the real world.
 For those who don’t feel comfortable living where they were living before, sober living is another option.
 This provides a sober environment to focus on staying clean and building their lives back up during the first year or so or recovery.

 At Ashwood Recovery, we are here to help people who suffer from benzodiazepine addiction.
-We have two locations; one in Boise and one in Nampa.
 We offer outpatient rehab, and we have several levels of care for our clients.
 They are intensive outpatient treatment, partial hospitalization and traditional outpatient rehab.